(843) 255-5800 Office

 Public Service Announcements (PSA)

-PSA #1: In accordance with Federal Aviation Administration (FAA) regulations, please be advised that BCMC may conduct aerial training, survey, or spray missions (as needed) during daylight hours between now and April 2014.
+PSA #1: In accordance with Federal Aviation Administration (FAA) regulations, please be advised that BCMC may conduct aerial training, survey, or spray missions (as needed) during daylight hours on July 28 - August 1, 2014.
 We use low-flying aircraft (under 250 feet) to apply Environmental Protection Agency (EPA)-registered public health insecticides during ideal weather.
 We do not treat the salt marsh habitats for adult mosquitoes during these aerial operations.
 Note: for additional information, please see Tentative Treatment Maps.

 OV-10 D Bronco

 PSA #2: If you discover a dead American Crow, Blue Jay, Fish Crow, House Finch, or House Sparrow (see images) in Beaufort County, you should view the DHEC website (Submittal of Dead Birds) for instructions.
 Note: for additional information, please see Dead Bird Surveillance for West Nile Virus.